 One rationale for investing in precious metals is ownership of an asset that is no one else’s liability.
-Investing in physical precious metals (coins and bars) and physically-backed exchange-traded offerings achieves this objective.
+Investing in physical precious metals (coins and bars), digital gold and physically-backed exchange-traded offerings often achieves this objective.

 In contrast, forms of paper gold such as gold certificates and futures contracts are generally unbacked by physical metal, do not grant ownership title and cannot provide the ability for investors to exchange them for physical metal.
 In any instance of issuer default, paper gold investors will likely become unsecured creditors.

 Only consider investing in physical precious metals, which grant direct ownership title, or fully-backed physical exchange-traded offerings, which provide beneficial ownership to the underlying metal and (preferably) the ability to redeem shares for physical metal.

 There are many important implications in the difference between allocated and unallocated precious metals.
 Allocated precious metals provide the highest degree of investor safety.
 They are segregated, unencumbered and provide the holder ownership title.
 Allocated precious metals cannot be lent or leased to third parties.
 In contrast, unallocated precious metals begin to introduce counterparty risk, as ownership title is not secured by the holder.
 In certain situations, it becomes possible for gold investment vehicles to grant investor claims exceeding the total amount of underlying metal, if that metal is unallocated.
 In the event of issuer insolvency or bankruptcy, investors can become unsecured creditors.

 Only consider investing in precious metals which are fully allocated, providing the security that the metals are not encumbered in any way and ownership claims do not exceed the value of the underlying metal.

 Is There a Mark-Up to Spot Metals Prices?